Full disclosure: we’re making the pizza buns for the extras that get left at home

 Easy Soba Noodles

 Talk about using your noodle!
-This idea from Hip Foodie Mom can be whipped up quickly in the morning and features tasty Asian flavors (Think low-sodium soy sauce, sesame oil, and more.).
+This school lunch idea for kids from Hip Foodie Mom can be whipped up quickly in the morning and features tasty Asian flavors (Think low-sodium soy sauce, sesame oil, and more.).
 It’s great for kids who are tired of the ol’ sandwich route and great for those who have mini lunch containers, too.

 Cucumber and Cream Cheese Sammy

-Blogger Catherine McCord always has simple and fun ideas to please even the pickiest eaters.
-These sandwiches from Weelicious channel tea party fare and are a total hit when it comes to school lunches.
+Catherine McCord always has simple and fun ideas to please even the pickiest eaters.
+These sandwiches from Weelicious scream tea party and are a total hit when it comes to school lunches.
 Just make sure to stash a cold pack in those lunch bags so the cream cheese can stay cool all morning!